Setanna/emulate/Content/Character Creation/Spells/0th Level/Shocking Grasp.md

 ___

-You roll a Touch Attack against the target.
+You roll a [[Swing for the Fences]] Attack against the target.
 If the Defender takes damage they must roll a Fortitude Saving Throw against being [[Stunned]].

 <br>